 Here’s a good checklist of items to have on hand:

 Cleaning products to avoid

 As a rule of thumb, avoid any cleaning products that can scratch the surface of your tub.
 This includes wire brushes, abrasive sponges and harsh chemicals.
 Using these can dull the sheen of your tub and leave behind an unattractive or uncomfortable surface.
-If you accidentally scratch the surface of the tub, look into restoring it with an automotive cleaning product or liquid polisher, depending on the type of tub.

 Stay away from any cleaning products that leave a residue.
 Slick surfaces pose a fall hazard in the home, especially for those with limited mobility.